shakedown/react-big-scheduler/README.md

 );
 ```

 Use this function, you can customize the event style.
-Refer to [this example](https://stephenchou1017.github.io/scheduler/#/customeventstyle).

 ### eventItemPopoverTemplateResolver